sensationTI/vicinity_set_cover/README.md

 # Vicinity Set Cover Analysis for Protein-Coding Genes

-This notebook provides a solution to the *vicinity set cover problem* using protein-coding genes on a specified chromosome.
-It identifies a minimal set of reference genes whose surrounding genes (within a given genomic distance) collectively cover the entire set of genes on that chromosome.
+This notebook provides a solution to the *vicinity set cover problem* using all protein-coding genes in the human genome.
+It identifies a minimal set of reference genes whose vicinities (defined by a given threshold) collectively cover the entire genome.
+For simplicity and demonstration purposes, the algorithm has been set up to process each chromosome individually. (e.g., solve the vicinity set cover problem using only genes on chromosome 1.)

 ## 🔧 How It Works